immanuel404/Prompt_AI/README.md

 # Prompt_AI

-- Provides a frontend interface for prompting various AI models via the OpenRouter API.
+Laravel12 | OpenRouter

+- Choose from a wide range of available AI models supported by OpenRouter.

-- Select an AI model and submit a prompt, with the response being displayed on the same page.
+- Submit a prompt and see the response displayed dynamically on the same page.

-- #get key from the OpenRouterAI website.
+- #get an API key from the OpenRouter website

 <br/>